ssmerd/epicurean/README.md

 To view any of the expanded details of the user stories please click on a user story below to be taken to the Kanban project.

-If the specific user story does not auto pop up then please click on it from the project page and you will see the details and comments.

  1. [USER STORY: Create a restaurant website](https://github.com/ssmerd/epicurean/issues/1)
  2. [USER STORY: A customer signs up and/or logs in to the website](https://github.com/ssmerd/epicurean/issues/2)